Pope Francis resting and had coffee after suffering sudden respiratory episode

 By Christopher Lamb, Sharon Braithwaite and Catherine Nicholls, CNN

-Rome (CNN) — Pope Francis had breakfast, drank coffee and read the newspapers on Saturday, Vatican sources said, the morning after he suffered a sudden episode of respiratory difficulty and was put on a breathing machine.
+Rome (CNN) — Pope Francis had breakfast, drank coffee and read the newspapers on Saturday, Vatican sources said, the morning after he suffered a sudden episode of respiratory difficulty the previous day that required high flow oxygen through a mask to help him breathe.

-But they said his medical picture remains complex and his prognosis has not been established after Friday’s setback.

 The episode of breathing difficulty on Friday was complicated by vomiting, some of which the pope aspirated, the Vatican said.
-Medical staff treated the aspiration issue before putting him on mechanical ventilation, it said.
-A Vatican source told CNN that Francis is not intubated, but he is wearing a mask.
+Medical staff treated the aspiration issue before putting him on an oxygen mask, it said.
+Francis is not intubated, a Vatican source told CNN.

 “The night passed peacefully, the pope is resting,” the Holy See Press Office said in its latest update on the pope’s health on Saturday morning local time.
 The Vatican added that the pontiff had “remained alert” during Friday’s episode.